Dr Michael Xianfeng Chen

 2.069 Faraday Building

-Dr Chen's research is focused on biomaterials, biomedical engineering, and the application of nanomaterials in biology and medicine.
-In these areas, he has been working on physical (microneedle & nanoneedle arrays) and chemical (nanomaterials) for drug delivery and sensing as well as 3D printed microfluidics.
+Prof. Chen’s research is focused on biomaterials, biomedical engineering, biophysics, and the application of nanomaterials in biology and medicine.
+In these areas, he has been working on physical (microneedle & nanoneedle arrays) and chemical (nanomaterials) for drug delivery and sensing, as well as microfluidic devices for biomedical applications.

-He has published over 130 papers in peer-reviewed journals including Science Advances, Nature Communications, Advanced Materials, Angewandte Chemie International Edition, Advanced Functional Materials, Small, Advanced Healthcare Materials, Journal of the American Chemical Society, Nano Letters, ACS Nano, Biomaterials, Journal of Controlled Release, Advanced Drug Delivery Reviews, and Chemical Society Reviews.
-These publications generated an h-index of 56 and > 8000 citations.
-Additionally, he has 3 book chapters and 12 granted patents & 15 patent applications in drug delivery technologies in major countries and regions, mosted in the USA.
+He has published >130 papers in peer-reviewed journals including Nature Communications, Advanced Materials, Angewandte Chemie International Edition, Advanced Functional Materials, Small, Advanced Healthcare Materials, Journal of the American Chemical Society, Nano Letters, ACS Nano, Biomaterials, Journal of Controlled Release, Advanced Drug Delivery Reviews, and Chemical Society Reviews.
+These publications generated an h-index of 58 and >9000 citations.
+Additionally, he has 3 book chapters and 12 granted patents & 15 patent applications in drug delivery technologies in major countries and regions, mostly in the USA and Europe.
+His research output has attracted broad media coverage including TV, newspapers, internet websites, journal cover, and journal cover stories.

 • DPhil in Materials Science, University of Oxford